instill-ai/instill.tech/.github/DOCS-CONTRIBUTING.md

   // Please reference the type below.
   aiTask: AiTask;

-  // Connectors will be display as is on the page.
-For example, if you have a
-  // sourceConnector named HTTP, we will display the connector name as HTTP.
-  sourceConnector: string;
-  destinationConnector: string;

   // Slug should be as same as the name of the filename of the article.
 It
   // will be the URL fragment of the article too.
 For example if you have
   // a article at /tutorials/vdp-101, the slug should be vdp-101 and the